patwhite/SparkGraphAnalysis/Tutorial.md

 sbt "run analyze"
 ```

-Ok, next tricky part - we need to create a distributable jar for spark.
+Ok, small tricky part - we need to create a distributable jar for spark.
 We're using an SBT Plugin called Assembly:

 ```
 sbt assembly